buehler/mse-project-thesis-1/sections/02_definitions.md

 OpenID Connect is an authentication scheme, that extends/complements the `OAuth 2.0` framework.
 OAuth itself is an authorization framework, that enables applications to gain access to a resource (API or other) [@RFC6749].
 OAuth 2.0 only deals with authorization and grants access to data and features on a specific application.
 The OAuth framework by itself does not define _how_ the credentials are transmitted and exchanged [@RFC6749].
 OIDC adds additional logic to OAuth 2.0 that defines _how_ these credentials must be exchanged.
 Thus, OIDC enables login and profile capabilities in any application that uses OIDC [@spec:OIDC].

 ![OIDC code authorization flow [@spec:OIDC].
 Only contains the credential flow, without the explicit OAuth part.
-OAuth handles the authorization whereas OIDC handles the authentication.](diagrams/sequences/oidc-code-flow.puml){#fig:02_oidc_code_flow short-caption="OpenID Connect Code Flow"}
+OAuth handles the authorization whereas OIDC handles the authentication.](diagrams/sequences/oidc-code-flow.puml){#fig:02_oidc_code_flow short-caption="OpenID Connect Code Flow" width=60%}

 When a user wants to authenticate himself with OIDC, one of the possible "flows" is the "Authorization Code Flow".
 Other possible flows are the "Implicit Flow" and the "Hybrid Flow" [@spec:OIDC]. {@fig:02_oidc_code_flow} depicts the "Authorization Code Flow".
 A user that wants to access a certain resource (e.g. an API) on a relying party (i.e. something that relies on the information about the user) and is not authenticated and authorized, the relying party forwards the user to the identity provider (IdP).
 The user provides his credentials to the IdP and is returned to the relying party with an authorization code.
 The relying party can then exchange the authorization code for valid tokens on the token endpoint of the IdP.
 Typically, `access_token` and `id_token` are provided.
 While the `id_token` must be a JSON Web Token (JWT), the `access_token` can be in any format [@spec:OIDC].